mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 ### 3.7 Volt Lithium Polymer Battery

 There are many different types of batteries available for use.
 It is important to select a battery with enough storage capacity to operate for a period of time without being charged or with very little opportunity to charge (not unlike your phone).
-This is important for installation sites that are well shaded or recieve partial sunlight during the day (forests, shaded slopes or valleys).
+This is important for installation sites that are well shaded or receive partial sunlight during the day (forests, shaded slopes or valleys).

 ![](/images/battery_3.7v-lipo.jpg)

-Battery manufactures use a rating of `mAh` or milliampere-hours (A smartphone battery usually has between 2500 and 4000 milliampere-hours of electric capacity).
+Battery manufactures use a rating of `mAh` or milliampere-hours (A smart-phone battery usually has between 2500 and 4000 milliampere-hours of electric capacity).
 The temperature logger that this document is based on is using a 1200 mAh battery and is located in an area that receives a  lot of direct sunlight.
-If you plan to install the logger in a location with less available light, you may want to choose a higher mAh rating to ensure consistant power between charging periods.
+If you plan to install the logger in a location with less available light, you may want to choose a higher mAh rating to ensure consistent power between charging periods.

 The battery must also have a 2 pin [JST-PH](https://en.wikipedia.org/wiki/JST_connector) connector.
 This is a small (2mm) connector with a key or ridge on one side that mates with the connector on the Mayfly.